David-Billingsley/Go_ToolKit/README.md

 # Date:
 ## EpochConverMil
-  This function takes a int64 number and returns time.
+  This function takes a string type int64 number and returns time.
 This is used to help where you have an [Epoc time]( https://www.epochconverter.com/ ) vaule and need to see its time in the tradional date format.
+If you enter type of micro it does micro epoc time and milli does milli epoc time.

 ## DateStrParse
   This function takes a string representation of a date and converts it into a proper date format.